CartoDB/documentation/app/content/deployment-options/custom-deployment/overview.md

 ## Overview

 The CARTO platform can be installed on-premises.
-Our installer for custom deploymens is based on Docker, and all services are containerized.
+Our installer for custom deployments is based on Docker, and all services are containerized.

 A custom installation of CARTO consist on the following components, running on the same host: